SAKryukov/microtonal-fabric/article/src/article.md

 This code is submitted as a [pull request](https://github.com/surikov/webaudiofont/pulls) to the original [webaudiofont](https://github.com/surikov/webaudiofont) project, but it needs a lot more critical fixes.

-I fixed many bugs, I also implemented primitive waveform sounds and most important feature: "infinite" sound which lasts until the player holds the instrument key, or until the natural [damping](https://en.wikipedia.org/wiki/Damping_ratio) of the simulated instrument is complete.
+I fixed many bugs and also implemented primitive waveform sounds and most important feature: "infinite" sound which lasts until the player holds the instrument key, or until the natural [damping](https://en.wikipedia.org/wiki/Damping_ratio) of the simulated instrument is complete.
 The instruments with such damping (piano, bells, plucking/strumming strings and the like) present the problem of looping, just because all the samples I tried are shorter than the damping time.
 The implementation loops the sound, which is not how the real instrument should play, so it sounds reasonably only for short sound durations.
 The interpolation of sounds using the sample of a neighboring zone is also too primitive to be good: the required pitch is achieved by changing the play ratio.
 In other words, there is a big room for improvements.

 ### Sound Quality